e3stpavel/homemap/README.md

 ##### MQTT client
 If you want to see what is going on with your MQTT connection, which messages are sent and so on, you could download and install [MQTTX](https://mqttx.app/downloads).

+## License
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.